cole-brokamp/shiny_docker/README.md

 ```
 Create a docker container running the application with `docker run -d -p 3838:3838 <app-name>`.
 Open `localhost:3838` to view the app.
 Note that only one docker container can be bound to a single port, so if using multiple containers to run multiple shiny apps at the same time, you will need to bind to host port other than 3838.

+*Note: the above process of dockerizing has been automated using  helper functions in automagic (https://github.com/cole-brokamp/automagic).
+Build, test, view, tag, and deploy to a registry all from inside R or R Studio!*

 ## Example Usage

 This example builds a docker image for the shiny app in the directory `hello_shiny`.
 If you want to try the example yourself, clone the repository or download the example app folder.